Democrats’ messaging shifts as they pass Biden relief bill: From economic crisis rescue to poverty relief

 Even as Republicans united against the legislation and warned against overreach that would send Democrats back into the minority in the next midterms elections, Democrats predicted their success on passing Biden’s relief bill would pave the way for more victories to come.

-The legislation is expected to drive down the nation’s poverty rate from 12.3 percent to 8.3 percent, which means it will pull approximately 12 million people out of poverty, according to research led by Columbia University’s Zachary J. Parolin.
+The legislation is expected to drive down the nation’s poverty rate from 12.3 percent to 8.3 percent, which means it will pull about 12 million people out of poverty, according to research led by Columbia University’s Zachary J. Parolin.

 The bill’s antipoverty impact comes primarily from three provisions — elevated benefits for the unemployed through early September; one-time $1,400-per-person stimulus payments; and an expanded child tax credit that will, starting in July, go to families too poor to owe money to the Internal Revenue Service.
-These policies represent an approximately 20 percent increase in annual income for the poorest fifth of Americans, according to an analysis by the Tax Policy Center, a nonpartisan think tank.
+These policies represent an increase of about 20 percent in annual income for the poorest fifth of Americans, according to an analysis by the Tax Policy Center, a nonpartisan think tank.
 Some families will receive more than $10,000 in benefits from the new package.

-The relief bill will, for one year, boost an existing child tax credit to $3,000 per year for each kid aged 6 to 17, as well as $3,600 per year for each kid under the age of 6, and expand it in full to millions of poor families that were previously ineligible.
-Democrats initially aimed to tell the Internal Revenue Service to award the benefit monthly, but due to complicated parliamentary rules governing the legislation in the Senate, they were forced to amend the plan so the IRS is instructed to award it on a “periodic” basis.
+The relief bill will, for one year, boost an existing child tax credit to $3,000 per year for each kid aged 6 to 17, as well as $3,600 per year for each kid under the age of 6, and expand it in full to millions of poor families who were previously ineligible.
+Democrats initially aimed to tell the Internal Revenue Service to award the benefit monthly, but because of complicated parliamentary rules governing the legislation in the Senate, they were forced to amend the plan so the IRS is instructed to award it on a “periodic” basis.

 Democrats are already making plans to make new child tax credit permanent, according to Neal, with the aim of converting their success on the immediate legislation into a permanent gain — although GOP opposition could make this difficult to achieve.